visualglitch91/weeek/README.md

 }
 ```

-Anyway, in gereneral, this is a standard create-react-app project, so just run `yarn` to install dependencies, `yarn start` to start the development server and `yarn build` to build the production files.
+Anyway, in general, this is a standard create-react-app project, so just run `yarn` to install dependencies, `yarn start` to start the development server and `yarn build` to build the production files.